 Rather than sinking an entire seed round into an unproven product, equity crowdfunding allows founders to build a minimum viable product, gain valuable market feedback, and turn initial customers into investors.
 Founders can use the equity to grow a strong team, build traction by onboarding a few beta clients, and shape pitches to would-be investors and partners that showcase exactly what investors care about: return on investment.
 A successful campaign can prove your concept, demonstrate market demand, and, most importantly, generate fear of missing out for investors.

 Above all, investors care about returns.
 Because underrepresented founders have historically lacked the resources needed to get their businesses off the ground, many investors have formed a bias, resulting in rounds well below market value, usually filled with crippling negative covenants.
-But using alternative methods such as equity crowdfunding can help build a foundation that greatly improves your chances of raising later-stage growth capital at far higher valuations.
+But using alternative methods such as equity crowdfunding, one can help build a foundation that greatly improves your chances of raising later-stage growth capital at far higher valuations.
 Equity crowdfunding isn’t for everyone, but for first-time founders and those struggling to raise seed capital, the advantages far outweigh the risks.

 DISCLAIMER: This article expresses my own ideas and opinions.
 Any information I have shared are from sources that I believe to be reliable and accurate.
 I did not receive any financial compensation for writing this post, nor do I own any shares in any company I’ve mentioned.
 I encourage any reader to do their own diligent research first before making any investment decisions.